 |Fax||+44 (0) 1865 222 717|

-After starting my undergrad studies in maths ("classes prepas" in Paris), and then moving to fundamental physics, I went on to receive my PhD from the University of Paris XI-Orsay in 2006, where I worked on structural and diffusion imaging of Huntington's disease.
-Since then, I have been working at the Oxford FMRIB Centre, first as a post-doctoral researcher and now as a research fellow.
+After starting my undergrad studies in maths ("classes prepas" in Paris), and then moving to fundamental physics, I went on to receive my PhD in Neuroscience from the University of Paris XI-Orsay in 2006, where I worked on structural and diffusion imaging of Huntington's disease.
+Since then, I have been working at the Oxford FMRIB Centre, first as a post-doctoral researcher and now as an independent research fellow.

 Being at the interface between basic neuroscience, methodological imaging development and clinical application is really what I enjoy the most.
 My body of work focuses on translational research from imaging methods to applied human neuroscience, such as brain maturation and ageing, and with a particular emphasis on neurodegenerative disorders (Alzheimer's disease, movement disorders and motor neuron disease).

-I have been awarded a 5-year MRC Career Development Fellowship to work on the structural and functional connectivity of the basal ganglia in health and movement disorders (Huntington's and Parkinson's disease) using high resolution MRI.
+For my MRC Career Development Fellowship, I am investigating the structural and functional connectivity of the basal ganglia in health and movement disorders (Huntington's and Parkinson's disease) using high resolution MRI at 7T.

 - My group: Translational Image Analysis Group